codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 4: Configure Git credentials for Hybrid GitOps Runtime
 Configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime.
-This is one of the two steps to complete installing Hybrid GitOps Runtimes, the other being to configure the Runtime as an Argo Application, described in the next step.
+This is the first of the three steps needed to complete installing Hybrid GitOps Runtimes, the others being to add a Git user token and configure the Runtime as an Argo Application, described in the next steps.

 Git credentials include authorizing access to Git through OAuth2 or a Git Runtime token, and optionally configuring SSH access to the Git installation repo for the Runtime.